Grant Accountability Requirements

 Match Waiver For VOCA Awards

 If a grantee anticipates difficulty meeting the match requirement on a VOCA award, subrecipients may submit a request for a match waiver to CVAD.
-Match waiver requests will only be considered before a contract has been issued, at the start of a project period, unles.
+Generally, match waiver requests will be considered at the start of an award period.
 A partial, or full match waiver may be requested for each one-year increment, up to the full three-year grant cycle.
 Match waivers are considered by the Program Administrator and/or CVAD Director on a case-by-case basis and approval will be determined based on a well-justified hardship.
-Approval considerations include, but are not limited to:
+Approval considerations include:

 - Who is being served by the project? (e.g. priority underserved victims as identified by CVAD in the grant solicitation-veterans, communities of color, elder Iowans, limited English proficient (LEP) victims, rural victims, LGBTQIA+ identifying victims, etc.).